tars13/meme-generator/README.md

 in your browser.
 The meme is generated randomly, the meme engine will select an image, a quote, and the author randomly tou can pres F5 and every time a new meme will be generated.

+# Overview

+The application has the next modules

+1. QEngine, this module has all the ingestors, an ingestor will extract quotes from PDF, text files, Docx files and CSV files.
+Every ingestor will implement the parse method.

+2. MemeEngine will use
+   - all the ingestors to create the quotes
+   - Pillow library to load, add the text to the image and save the image to the disk

+3. app.py is the web application and will use QEngine and MemeEngine to provide the web server to create the memes.
+4. meme.py is the cli application and will use QEngine and MemeEngine to provide the web server to create the memes, we use argsparse module to create the optional arguments of the command.

 ## Requirements
 * pandas
 * flask